joicequeiroz/joice-queiroz/README.md

   * Update a products
   * Delete a products
 * **Stores**
+  * Create a new store
+  * Creating a stores without data for mandatory fields
+  * Creating a stores with negative values for string fields
-  * Create a stores
+  * Creating a stores without body
-  * Get all Stores
+  * Research all Stores
-  * Find stores in Minnesota
+  * Research the stores in Minnesota
-  * Find stores that sell Apple products
+  * Research the stores that sell Apple products
-  * Find Stores Within ten Miles of Beverly Hills
+  * Research the stores Within ten Miles of Beverly Hills
-  * Search a stores
+  * Research a stores **Flaky
   * Update a stores
   * Delete a stores
 * **Services**
+  * Create a new service
+  * Creating a services without data for mandatory fields
+  * Creating a services with negative values for string fields
-  * Create a services
+  * Creating a services without body
   * Research all services
   * Research Services per ID
   * Update a services
   * Delete a services
 * **Categories**
+  * Create a new category
+  * Creating a categories without data for mandatory fields
+  * Creating a categories with negative values for string fields
-  * Create a categories
+  * Creating a categories without body
   * Research all categories
   * Research categories by name
   * Research categories with TV in the name